 In addition, CEPT is requested to "perform an examination of the "type of short-range device" and the "other usage restrictions" categories in the technical annex in order to widen the scope of the Decision with the least constraining usage conditions, to allow for as much flexibility as possible for manufacturers.
 In its preparatory meetings SRD/MG decided therefore to respond to this request to use a flow chart based decision scheme to assist in this task.
 Adopting this method can be seen as a first step for future improvements of the technical annex of the EC SRD decision.

 Based on stipulated market demand, and forecasts such as contained in ETSI System Reference Documents, it may also assist to investigate the possibility to create generic overlay bands or bands with common spectrum access parameters beyond the current frequency segments.
-On the other side, spectrum access can also be seen as a key prerequisite for market demand and that transparent regulations in which all restrictions are clearly defined can facilitate the usability of the bands by new applications.
+Spectrum access can also be seen as a key prerequisite for market demand and that transparent regulations in which all restrictions are clearly defined, resulting from CEPT sharing studies based on assumed deployment scenarios, hence facilitating the usability of the bands by new applications.
 Therefore, the EC has asked the CEPT to examine the applications categories and to identify the usage restrictions that they represent (e.g. the assumed usage density, i.e. number of devices that have been considered in the respective compatibility studies, etc.).

 Neutrality Principles